Sterling Morrison: The Velvet Underground (1965–1971)

-Reed, Cale, Morrison and percussionist Angus MacLise constituted the original line-up of the Velvet Underground, taking the name from Michael Leigh's sadomasochistic novel of the same name.
-Reed sang and played guitar, Morrison played guitar, Cale played viola, bass and keyboards and MacLise was playing bongos, hand drums, tabla, tambourines and the cimbalom.
-MacLise was soon replaced by Maureen Tucker.
+Reed, Cale, Morrison, and Angus MacLise constituted the original line-up of the Velvet Underground, taking the name from Michael Leigh's book of the same name.
+Reed sang and played guitar; Morrison played guitar and bass guitar; Cale played viola, bass guitar, and keyboards; and MacLise played percussion.
+MacLise soon left and was replaced by Moe Tucker.

-Morrison primarily played guitar on the band's first two albums, although when Cale, the band's usual bassist, played viola or keyboards in the studio or on stage, Morrison often filled in on bass.
-Some songs (including "Heroin" and "Sister Ray") had Reed and Morrison on their usual guitars while Cale played viola and Vox Continental organ respectively, with no bass guitar.
+Morrison primarily played guitar on the band's first two albums, although he often filled in on bass when Cale played viola or keyboards.
+Some songs had both Reed and Morrison on guitar while Cale played viola or keyboards, with no bass guitar.
+Although Morrison was a proficient bassist, he disliked playing the instrument.